 Directed by: Nicholas Ray

 Giant is a 1956 American drama film, directed by George Stevens from a screenplay adapted by Fred Guiol and Ivan Moffat from the novel by Edna Ferber.
 The film stars Elizabeth Taylor, Rock Hudson and James Dean and features Carroll Baker, Jane Withers, Chill Wills, Mercedes McCambridge, Dennis Hopper, Sal Mineo, Rod Taylor, Elsa Cardenas and Earl Holliman.
-Giant was the last of James Dean's three films as a leading actor, and earned him his second and last Academy Award nomination – he was killed in a car accident before the film was released.
-Nick Adams was called in to do some voice dubbing for Dean's role.
-In 2005, the film was selected for preservation in the United States National Film ...more on Wikipedia
+Giant was the last of James Dean's three films as a leading actor, and earned him his second and last Academy Award nomination.
+Nick Adams was called in to do some voice dubbing for Dean's role. ...more on Wikipedia

 Actors: Elizabeth Taylor, James Dean, Dennis Hopper, Rock Hudson, Rod Taylor, + more